bfhde1433/tranalator/README.md

 - ✓ All values have been translated (not left in original language)
 - ⚠️ Potential untranslated strings (same as original)
 - ❌ Missing translations
+- 🔄 Merge status (when using existing translations)

 ## API Configuration